 IFIYE Centre: A beacon of hope for Somali culture and creative arts

-Mogadishu – When he was pursuing his undergraduate studies at the University of Somalia, Mohamed Abdirizak Farah had no facility where he could research and prepare his assignments outside the university’s own premises.
+Mogadishu – When he was pursuing his undergraduate studies at the University of Somalia, Mohamed Abdirizak Farah had no facility where he could research and prepare his assignments outside of the university’s own premises.

-“We wanted to read books written by Somali intellectuals and critique books that were written about Somalia by foreigners.
-Then the idea came to us: to create a platform where we can engage the academics and experts in Somali cultures to share their knowledge and experiences.”
+“We wanted to read books written by Somali intellectuals and critique books that were written about Somalia by foreigners," he adds. ''Then the idea came to us: to create a platform where we can engage the academics and experts in Somali cultures to share their knowledge and experiences.”

 Dedicated to the promotion of a culture of reading and creative writing, the centre distributes books on Somali history, fiction, science, poetry and drama.
 The word ifiye means enlightenment in Somali, and the centre organizes debates, poetry readings, photography exhibitions, lectures and traditional dance performances to improve young Somalis’ understanding of their nation’s culture.

 A traditionally oral society that is renowned for its poetry, Somalia’s modern literary heritage is of relatively recent origin.
-The regime of Gen. Siad Barre introduced a Latin alphabet for the national language in the early 1970s and carried out a nationwide literacy campaign that taught over 500,000 Somalis to read and write.
+The regime of General Siad Barre introduced a Latin alphabet for the national language in the early 1970s and carried out a nationwide literacy campaign that taught over 500,000 Somalis to read and write.

-“We distribute high-quality Somali literature,” says the centre’s executive director.
+“We distribute high-quality Somali literature,” says Mr. Farah, who serves as the centre’s executive director.
 “When we started our reading club, only ten people turned up.
 Now we have over 200 people.”

 In December 2017 the centre introduced a creative writing competition, Tartan Sheeko, for university and high school students.
 The contest received submissions from 700 students, and first prize was awarded to a teenaged girl from Hargeisa, who also received a $1,000 honorarium.

 “Somalia needs literacy and cultural preservation centres in every single village, town and city,” he says.
 “Our long-term plan is to reach the remotest parts of the country, where a literacy campaign is much needed.”